What is a service animal?

 Can I take my emotional support animal to work?

 Employers are required to provide reasonable accommodation when requested by an individual with a disability.
 Title I of the ADA covers employment.
 Title I does not limit the type of animal that an individual with a disability can take to the workplace.
 With this in mind, allowing a service animal or an emotional support animal to accompany an individual with a disability to work may be considered an accommodation.
-Learn more about reasonable accommodations in the workplace by checking out this factsheet.
+Learn more about reasonable accommodations in the workplace.

 You can also learn more about taking your service animal or emotional support animal to work by checking out our Taking a Service Animal to Work page.